turingschool/front-end-curriculum/lessons/module-1/js-for-loops.md

 // the ordering of the names is not a typo!
 ```

 You can write the code in the same repl.it or a new one.
-Be ready to share your code with the whole group!
+Be ready to share your code with your breakout room!

 _(Without using a loop)_ Can you come up with another solution in your code to get the same outcome?
 If so, be ready to share out.
 If not, be ready to explain why that was a challenge.
 </section>